Titanic centre launches N.Ireland tourism drive

 It will include what is being billed as the world's largest lighting show and an MTV concert with a host of global stars that will be broadcast around the world.

-"Titanic is a globally recognized brand and the new signature project is injecting a renewed and positive interest in Belfast," Tourism Minister Arlene Foster said.
+"Titanic is a globally recognised brand and the new signature project is injecting a renewed and positive interest in Belfast," Tourism Minister Arlene Foster said.

 "It is wonderful to see Northern Ireland making headlines for all the right reasons."